CYBERSECURITY DATASETS

 University of Kelaniya, Sri Lanka

-University of Kerala
+University of Kerala, India

 University of Kufa, Iraq

-University Of Lahore
+University Of Lahore, Pakistan

-University of Lay Adventists of Kigali
+University of Lay Adventists of Kigali, Rwanda

-University of Liberal Arts Bangladesh (ULAB)
+University of Liberal Arts Bangladesh (ULAB), Bangladesh

 University of Liechtenstein

-University of Ljubljana,
+University of Ljubljana, Slovenia

-University of London, UK
+University of London, United Kingdom

-University of Luxembourg,
+University of Luxembourg, Luxembourg

 University of Malta, Malta

-University of Maryland,
+University of Maryland, United States of America

-University of New Haven,
+University of New Haven, United States of America

 University of New Mexico (UNM), Mexico

-University of New South Wales
+University of New South Wales, Australia

-University of North Carolina at Charlotte
+University of North Carolina at Charlotte, United States of America

-University of Ontario,
+University of Ontario, Canada

-University of Oregon, USA
+University of Oregon, United States of America

-University of Oslo
+University of Oslo, Norway

-University of Ottawa,
+University of Ottawa, Canada

-University of Oviedo,
+University of Oviedo, Spain

-University of Oxford,
+University of Oxford, United Kingdom

-University of Padua
+University of Padua, Italy

-University of Pennsylvania,
+University of Pennsylvania, United States of America

-University of Pretoria
+University of Quebec, Canada

-University of Reading, England
+University of Reading, United Kingdom

 University of Riau, Indonesia

-University of Salamanca
+University of Salamanca, Spain

-University of Salford
+University of Salford, United Kingdom

-University of Sannio
+University of Sannio, Italy

-University of Santa Cruz Do Sul,
+University of Santa Cruz Do Sul, Brazil

-University of São Paulo, Brazil
+University of SĂŁo Paulo, Brazil

 University of Science and Technology Chittagong, Bangladesh

-University of Science and Technology Beijing,
+University of Science and Technology Beijing, China

-University of Science and Technology of China,
+University of Science and Technology of China, China

-University of Sfax
+University of Sfax, Tunisia

-University of Southern Queensland,
+University of Southern Queensland, Australia

-University of St. Andrews,
+University of St. Andrews, United Kingdom

-University of Stavanger,
+University of Stavanger, Norway

-University of Stirling
+University of Stirling, United Kingdom

-University of Strathclyde Glasgow,
+University of Strathclyde Glasgow, United Kingdom

-University of Surabaya University of Surrey,
+University of Surabaya University of Surrey, Indonesia and United Kingdom

-University of Swabi,
+University of Swabi, Pakistan

-University of Tabriz,
+University of Tabriz, Iran

-University of Technology of Baghdad,
+University of Technology of Baghdad, Iraq

-University of Tehran,
+University of Tehran, Iran

-University of Texas at Dallas (UTDallas),
+University of Texas at Dallas (UTDallas), United States of America

-University of Texas at San Antonio
+University of Texas at San Antonio, United States of America

 University of Toronto, Canada

-University of Trento,
+University of Trento, Italy

-University of Twente,
+University of Twente, Netherlands

-University of Vale do Rio dos Sinos Campus São Leopoldo (Unisions), Brazil
+University of Vale do Rio dos Sinos Campus SĂŁo Leopoldo (Unisions), Brazil

 University of Waikato, New Zealand

-University of Washington,
+University of Washington, United States of America

 University Of Waterloo, Canada

-University of West Florida,
+University of West Florida, United States of America

-University of Western Ontario
+University of Western Ontario, Canada

-University of Windsor,
+University of Windsor, Canada

-University of Wisconsin–Eau Claire
+University of Wisconsin–Eau Claire, United States of America

-University of Wurzburg
+University of Wurzburg, Germany

-University of Zürich, Switzerland
+University of ZĂĽrich, Switzerland

 University Saience Malaysia (USM), Malaysia

-University Utara Malaysia,
+University Utara Malaysia, Malaysia

 UNOB, Slovakia